Your road to Bond University

 When you successfully complete Year 12 and pass any prerequisite subjects, your offer becomes unconditional and you are officially a Bondy!

 *Note: Bond's Medical Program is excluded from the Guaranteed Offer Scheme.

 In an uncertain world, Bond provides the assurance of a high-quality education, coupled with a focus on employability that will help students adapt to the future of work and stand out in a competitive landscape.

 From the day they start at Bond, students will experience the University’s exceptional personalised learning approach and have access to extensive support services including the Career Development Centre and Beyond Bond program.

-Bond’s unwavering focus on personalised, practical learning, as well as the Beyond Bond career development program embedded in the curriculum, has resulted in Bond graduates being ranked number one in Australia for employer satisfaction – for two years in a row.
+Bond’s unwavering focus on personalised learning, as well as the Beyond Bond career development program embedded in the curriculum, has resulted in Bond graduates being ranked number one in Australia for employer satisfaction – for two years in a row.

 Frequently Asked Questions

 To apply, you will need your first semester Year 12 results, as well as your Year 11 semester one and two results.

 To be eligible for this entry, you should submit your application when you have received your semester one Year 12 results.
 If your school does not issue a semester one report for Year 12, please contact your Domestic Regional Manager to discuss your options.